-The idea of using quantum systems for secure communications originated in the 1970s with Stephen Wiesner's intuition that the uncertainty principle, commonly derided as a source of noise, could be harnessed to detect unauthorized monitoring of a communication channel.1 The first quantum cryptographic protocol (BB84) was published by Charles H. Bennett and Giles Brassard in 1984.2 While rigorous proofs of the security of BB84 under realistic conditions have only recently emerged (cf. Ref.
-3 and references therein), the "no-cloning theorem"4 published in 1982 provides a one-line security proof applicable in ideal circumstances.
+The idea of using quantum systems for secure communications originated in the 1970s with Stephen Wiesner's intuition that the uncertainty principle, commonly derided as a source of noise, could be harnessed to detect unauthorized monitoring of a communication channel [1].
+The first quantum cryptographic protocol (BB84) was published by Bennett and Brassard in 1984 [2].
+While rigorous proofs of the security of BB84 under realistic conditions have only recently emerged (cf. Ref.
+[3], and references therein), the "no-cloning theorem" [4] published in 1982 provides a oneline security proof applicable in ideal circumstances.
 Given the obvious choice of light as a signal carrier, the path to practical quantum cryptography was clear: develop robust experimental methods to create, manipulate, transmit, and detect single photons.
 For an excellent summary of progress in the theory and practice of quantum cryptography, see Ref.
-5.
+[5].

-The nascent field of quantum cryptography took an unexpected turn in 1992 when Artur Ekert published a new protocol6 that derived its security not from the impossibility of cloning a quantum state, but rather the seemingly distinct phenomenon of the violation of Bell's inequality.7 The practical importance of this scheme was immediately questioned by Bennett et al.8 They pointed out that the same hardware required for Ekert's protocol could be used to implement the more efficient BB84 protocol.
-This is accomplished by regarding the twoparticle source together with one detection apparatus as a single entity that produces a localized quantum state (i.e., one of the four BB84 polarization states) to be detected by the other detection apparatus.
-Although not described as such, their objection amounted to an application of the concept of advanced waves.9 This method, pioneered by David Klyshko, establishes a formal equivalence between two optical constructs: 1) the propagation of two entangled photons from a localized source to a pair of remote detectors, and 2) the propagation of a single photon from one detector backwards towards the source, where it is reflected, and then forward to the other detector.
-The advanced-wave method is a powerful tool for developing intuition about two-photon interference experiments that demonstrate entanglement in time,10 space,11 and, trivially, polarization.
+The nascent field of quantum cryptography took an unexpected turn in 1992 when Ekert published a new protocol [6] that derived its security from the violation of Bell's inequality [7].
+The practical importance of this scheme was immediately questioned by Bennett et al. [8].
+They pointed out that the same hardware required for Ekert's protocol could be used to implement the more efficient BB84 protocol.
+This is accomplished by regarding the two-particle source together with one detection apparatus as a single entity that produces a localized quantum state (i.e., one of the four BB84 polarization states) to be detected by the other detection apparatus.
+Although not described as such, their objection amounted to an application of the concept of advanced waves [9].
+This method, pioneered by Klyshko, establishes a formal equivalence between the following two optical constructs: (1) the propagation of two entangled photons from a localized source to a pair of remote detectors and (2) the propagation of a single photon from one detector backwards towards the source, where it is reflected, and then forward to the other detector.
+The advanced-wave method is a powerful tool for developing intuition about two-photon interference experiments that demonstrate entanglement in time [10], space [11], and, trivially, polarization.
 For a discussion of apparent backward-in-time processes in the more general context of quantum information theory, see Ref.
-12.
+[12].